AlpG2308/DigicamControl-with-PyQt5/readme.md

 The gui2 is just a basic gui with a capture push-button as well as an editing line.
 The sensor signals will later be added as a variable to the `Camera_Control` class using pyqt signals.

+The Fim_gui is a bit more advanced gui.
+It can take images with the "capture" buttom.
+Start a timer with the "Timer" buttom and do interval captures with the "Interval" button

 ## Notes about the requirements
 The pipfile contains the pandas library which is not necessary for the control of the digicamcontrol software